 This explains what happened when God told Samuel to go to Bethlehem to anoint one of the sons of Jesse as the next king of Israel, replacing Saul (1 Samuel 16:1-13).

 The Bible tells us the elders were trembling when the prophet showed up (v 4).
 Samuel terrified the elders, so when God’s prophet asked for all the sons, the elders would make sure they were there.

 But they excluded David.
 Some suggest this happened because he was the youngest, but considering the fear they had of Samuel, that doesn’t make sense.
 However, if David was not a true son (illegitimate), the elders could rationalize not including David.

 But a comment on the article by Dr. J. Watson got me thinking, he wrote in part:

 “For one thing, you are giving Jewish commentaries far too much credibility.
 Plus, if this totally groundless theory were true, then David would have been a bastard and would not have been allowed to enter into the congregation of the Lord (Deut.
 23:2), which he did do, of course, many times with great delight ( )… — Dr. J. D. Watson, pastor/author”

 Dr. Watson respectfully makes a very good point.

-This Tabernacle was where the congregation gathered and where the priests performed the sacrifices on behalf of Israel.
-Illegitimate children were forbidden (Deuteronomy 23:2).
+The Tabernacle of Moses was where the congregation gathered and where the priests performed the sacrifices on behalf of Israel.
+Illegitimate children were forbidden from participating in these gatherings (Deuteronomy 23:2).